 - Visit the Lost Creek Vineyard and Winery

 - Leesburg Animal Park

-The Arts and Culture District is a place for local artists to express themselves.
+The Arts and Culture District allows local artists to express themselves.
 As an incentive for growth, the town offers many opportunities to artists willing to make the district their home.
 The district provides visitors with art galleries, live music, dining, and shopping.

-Situated in Virginia’s Shenandoah Valley, the small Town of Luray, Virginia, was founded in 1812.
+Situated in Virginia’s Shenandoah Valley, the small town of Luray, Virginia, was founded in 1812.
 While the population size of this town is relatively small, surprisingly, there are lots of exciting things to do in Luray.
-This small Virginia town has a lot to offer, from caverns and wineries to national parks and scenic drives.
+This small Virginia town has much to offer, from caverns and wineries to national parks and scenic drives.

-Visiting the Luray Caverns is perhaps the top thing to do in Luray and the surrounding area.
+Visiting the Luray Caverns is perhaps the top thing to do in the area.
 Head underground and experience the natural wonders forming for over 4 million years.
 The caverns offer various formations such as columns, stalagmites, stalactites, and mirrored pools.

 While you can take a self-guided tour, you should book a guided tour if you want more information on the cavern system.
 Other attractions included with your ticket are the Toy Town Junction, the Car and Carriage Museum, and the Shenandoah Heritage Village.
-There is a Garden Maze and Adventure Park for which you can also purchase tickets.
+You can also purchase tickets for a Garden Maze and Adventure Park.

 If you’re looking for a winery or distillery, check out Castle Vineyards, Faithbrooke Barn and Vineyards, or River Hill Distillery.
 Those wanting to get outdoors should take the short drive to Shenandoah National Park, where you can go hiking, go camping, experience waterfalls, go on a scenic drive down Skyline Drive, and more.
 And if the kids need something to do, take them to an adventure park, go ziplining, or visit the Luray Zoo.